pjhartzell/raster-footprint/docs/index.rst

 .. note::

-   This package is in Pre-Alpha development status.
-It is not ready for production use.
+   This package is in Beta development status.
+Use at your own risk.

 .. toctree::
    :maxdepth: 2